RayAndrade/TheRayCode/CPP/Builder/README.md

 };
 ```
-The Concrete (Solid) Builder classes follow the Builder interface and provide specific implementations of the building steps.
+The Concrete (Solid) Builder classes follows the Builder interface and provide specific implementations of the building steps.
 Your program may have several variations of *Builders* , implemented differently.
 ```c++
 class SolidBuilder: public Builder {